Lab 7. Time Series Proportional Symbols

 Deliverables

-• Host your map via GitHub (Make sure to rename the html file as index.html and upload any associated data files to the repository!!!) and submit the url through D2L.
+For the deliverables, simply host your map via GitHub (Make sure to rename the html file as index.html and upload any associated data files to the repository!!!) and submit the url through D2L.